-- 5.2.A Cell Type and Size Limits: Teams may use no more than 6 types or sizes of solar cells. - 5.2.B Validation Documentation: At scrutineering, teams must provide sample cells of each size installed on the vehicle as well as a detailed map of the vehicle array for validation per Reg.
-3.5.E.6.
+5.2.A Cell Type and Size Limits: Teams may use no more than six (6) types or sizes of solar cells.

+5.2.B Validation Documentation: At scrutineering, teams must provide sample cells of each size installed on the vehicle as well as a detailed map of the vehicle array for validation per Reg.
+3.5.F.6.
 Teams may also choose to submit sample cells to ASC Headquarters prior to the Event with their Vehicle Design Reports to assist in the validation of their Solar Cell Tech Report.
-Additional instructions will be provided to registered teams. - 5.2.C ASC Approved List: Cells on the ASC 2012 Approved List have been determined to be available to all teams at a price not exceeding US\$10/Watt for bare cells.
+Additional instructions will be provided to registered teams.

+5.2.C ASC Approved List: Cells on the ASC 2012 Approved List have been determined to be available to all teams at a price not exceeding US\$10/Watt for bare cells.
 Teams may spend additional money on cutting, tabbing, or lamination of cells, however substantial modification of crystal structure, junction, or metallization will constitute manufacture of a new cell and disqualify it from the List.
-Teams or suppliers wishing to make an addition to the Approved List must submit all appropriate data to ASC Headquarters by October 15, 2011.
+Teams or suppliers wishing to make an addition to the Approved List must submit all appropriate data to ASC Headquarters by the date indicated in Reg.
+3.1.B3.2.A.2.